ArisenIO/EOSTracker/README.md

-💎 RIX Tracker
+💎 ARISEN Explorer
 ========================

-RIX Tracker is a Frontend based on Angular4 that connects to [RIX Tracker API](https://github.com/ArisenIO/arisen-explorer.git).
+ARISEN Explorer is a Frontend based on Angular4 that connects to [ARISEN Explorer API](https://github.com/ArisenIO/arisen-explorer.git).

 📌 Getting Started
 ------------